mmaldacker/VortexEditor/README.md

 ## Adding water

+Right click to open the contextual window and select fluid.

-* Right click to add water.
+* Left click to add water.
-* Right click and drag to add force.
+* Left click and drag to add force.
-* Ctrl + right click and drag to add more water.
+* Ctrl + left click and drag to add more water.

 ## Objects

-* Select shape from drop down menu, choose static/dynamic type and click update.
-* Select shape from drop down menu, delete to remove.
+Right click on a shape to open the contextual window:

+* Static/Dynamic object.
+* Delete object.
 * Clean to remove all objects.